Krakow: Guided Wawel Tour, Lunch, and Vistula River Cruise

 Wawel Royal Castle

-2 hours Admission ticket included
+1 hour Admission ticket included

 • 2

-Sailing on a catamaran on the Vistula River on a small two-way cruise, you will get to know Krakow's monuments, visible from the side of the river.
+Sailing on a catamaran on the Vistula River on a small one way cruise, you will get to know Krakow's monuments, visible from the side of the river.
 Admire all the most important places in Krakow from the Vistula River.
 See Krakow from a new perspective as you follow the flow of the queen of Polish rivers.

 1 hour Admission ticket free